camilledupr/Gender_representation_in_music/README.md

 ### **Hypotheses**
 - **RQ1**: Songs by male and female artists exhibit significantly different distributions in some acoustic characteristics.
-- **RQ2**: Certain acoustic dimensions (e.g., timbre coefficients, loudness) contribute more strongly to gender differentiation.
+- **RQ2**: Certain acoustic dimensions (for example timbre coefficients, loudness) contribute more strongly to gender differentiation.
-- **RQ3**: The relationship between artist gender and acoustic features varies by genre, with differences more pronounced in specific musical contexts (e.g., pop, rap).
+- **RQ3**: The relationship between artist gender and acoustic features varies by genre, with differences more pronounced in specific musical contexts (for example, pop, rap).

 ---